dfsp-spirit/libfs/README.md

 Please [register at the FreeSurfer website](https://surfer.nmr.mgh.harvard.edu/fswiki/License) to obtain a free license file for FreeSurfer when using this library.
 This is not required and the file is not used or checked in any way by this library, but it helps the FreeSurfer developers.
 Most likely you have already done this if you want to use `fslib` in your programs.

 Note that this library is **not** a part of FreeSurfer, and it is **in no way** endorsed by the FreeSurfer developers.
-Do not contact them regarding this library.
+Please do not contact them regarding this library, especially not for support.
+Open [an issue](https://github.com/dfsp-spirit/libfs/issues) instead.